hyosung11/Launch-School/Courses/journal.md

 15:12 Been studying on and off today.
 I'm back from the gym where I could only get up to 15.0 on the Skill Mill treadmill.

 17:49 Revising study guide and now time for Chipotle dinner.

+18:52 Up to dealing with context loss for the revised study guide.